 Image

 Prostate cancer is the most common cancer among men in the United States.
 Early detection can be crucial for successful treatment.
-This article explores prostate cancer screening, including the ideal age to start—the benefits and drawbacks, and what to expect during the exam.
+This article explores prostate cancer screening, including the ideal age to start—the benefits and drawbacks, and what to expect during the Prostate exam.

-When to Consider Prostate Screening
+When to Consider Prostate Exam

 The decision to undergo prostate screening is complex and requires a conversation with your doctor.
 Here’s a breakdown of key factors: